 - 5.1.
 The SLAA process may reveal that there are insufficient sites/broad locations to meet the housing requirement in an up-to-date Local Plan or the local housing need figure, where strategic policies are more than five years old. - 5.2.
 In such cases, in order to meet local housing needs, as far as possible, the SLAA should be re-appraised in an iterative process, as set out in Stage 2 and 4 of Figure 1: PPG SLAA preparation flowchart. - 5.3.
 In the production of the SLAA, the actions outlined under paragraph 5.4 have been undertaken in order to establish a robust housing land supply position capable of meeting the local housing requirement figure throughout the 15-year period. - 5.4.
 Iterative processes of revision were undertaken to establish a sufficient housing land supply.
 Practices taken as part of this exercise are as outlined below: - 1.
 Re-appraise the site capacity on Deliverable and Developable sites; - 2.
 Re-appraise the assumptions made on appropriate density and the suitable developable area of sites reconsidered, ensuring capacities optimise the efficient use of land: - 3.
 Re-assess the anticipated phasing of sites; - 4.
 Re-appraise the suitability and achievability of sites that were previously 'Discounted' but are advised to be available within the 15 year period. - 5.
-Where sites are classified as 'Not Currently Developable' on the basis of unknown availability alone, the site-promoter has been contacted to establish availability. - 6.
 Further desk-based exercises have been undertaken in order to identify additional sites.
 For example, further consultation with internal and external sources, such as the Council's Development Management and Assets teams, Neighbourhood Planning Groups, and Parish Councils, in order to capture sites in the development pipeline.